munificent/craftinginterpreters/book/the-lox-language.md

 ```

 And an `or` expression determines if *either* of two values (or both) are true.
-It returns the left operand if it is true and the right operand otherwise:
+It returns the left operand if it is true and the right operand otherwise.

 ```lox
 false or false; // false.